-The goal and outcomes for all impact plans submitted to the Irish Cancer Society are pre-determined based on the Irish Cancer Society strategy.
-These are detailed in Figure 1 and explained in more detail in Section 2.4.
+The goal and outcomes for all impact plans submitted to the Irish Cancer Society will remain the same.
+These are detailed in Figure 1 and are explained in more detail in Section 4.

 Figure 1.
 Theory of Change shown in diagrammatic form.
 The examples of each key factor are only for illustrative purposes and are not comprehensive.